Rose Valley Falls

-The lower falls is short and pleasant, but the upper falls is long and impressive.
+The lower falls of Rose Valley Falls is short and pleasant.
+The upper falls is long and impressive.
 However, much like Escondido Falls in Malibu, the trail from the lower falls to the upper is difficult and unmaintained.

 The most obvious route is to the left of the lower falls.
 Cross the dirt bank along a thin footpath.
-From there follow the ridgeline up through the brush.
+Then follow the ridgeline up through the brush.
 Catch your breath when you reach the top of the rise, where the stunning upper falls is in sight.
 Carefully descend the slope of gravel scree down to the creek and boulder up to the foot of the falls.

 In the summer, the water trickles down the long elegant black rock.
 The falls are enjoyable then, but early spring is the best time to see this waterfall at its boldest.

 To get to the trailhead: Take the 101 Freeway to Ventura and head inland up Route 33 to Ojai.
 Continue another fifteen miles past Ojai into the mountains to the Sespe Road turnoff.
 There will be a sign for Rose Valley Falls.
 Drive 3 more miles and turn right on Chief Peak Road, which ends at the trailhead at Rose Valley Campground after half a mile.
-Display your adventure pass and start up the trail.
+Display your Adventure Pass and start up the trail.

 Campground address: Rose Valley Lake Road, Los Padres National Forest, Ojai, CA 93023